dbaumgarten/yodk/vscode-yolol/README.md

 You can find the latest version (automatically build for every push) [here](https://github.com/dbaumgarten/yodk/releases).

 ## From Source / For Devs
+Clone repository.
-Copy this directory to your vscode extension directory.
+Copy the directory vscode-yolol to your vscode extension directory.
 Run ```npm install``` in the copied directory.
-You will also need to have the yodk executable in your path.
+Place the yodk executable (or a symlink to it) in the bin folder.
-Will also be released to the vscode extension store in the future.

 # ATTENTION
 This extension is still work-in-progress, does contain bugs and may break any time.